-I completed my PhD from University of Cambridge in Structural Biology and continued as a Sir Henry Wellcome Postdoctoral Fellow between University of Cambridge, UK; University of Bonn, Germany and Yale University, USA.
+I completed my PhD from University of Cambridge in Biophysical Chemistry and continued as a Sir Henry Wellcome Postdoctoral Fellow between University of Cambridge, UK; University of Bonn, Germany and Yale University, USA.
 During this appointment, I have been independently leading my international research programme with leading experts in RNA-protein biochemistry and structural biology.
-As a newly appointed Anne McLaren Fellow at University of Nottingham, I will be pioneering the study of structure and dynamics of RNP complexes at the Vet School and will be contributing towards development of new Research Ecosystems focussed on structural investigations of functionally important RNA-protein systems in health and diseases.
+As an Anne McLaren Fellow at University of Nottingham, I will be pioneering the study of structure and dynamics of RNP complexes at the Vet School and will be contributing towards development of new Research Ecosystems focussed on structural investigations of functionally important RNA-protein systems in health and diseases.

 My research interests lie in understanding the role of non-coding, regulatory RNAs and their complexes in cellular health and disease progression, particularly during HIV infection.
 Towards this, I have developed a niche in combining experimental biochemical techniques and theoretical biophysics to characterise the structure, dynamics and function of RNA-protein complexes at atomic resolution.
 The techniques I use include heterologous protein expressions, cell culture, protein and RNA biochemistry, electron microscopy, NMR spectroscopy, X-ray crystallography and molecular dynamics simulations.